josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🇷🇺_russia_is_a_threat_when_process_is_weak.md

 ## 🦑 CRAKEN Analysis — Process Collapse as Strategic Exposure

-Using the **C.R.A.K.E.N.
-(Calcaneus Reflexion Anti-Kraken Ecological Navigation) system**, Russian threat activity is best understood as *opportunistic exploitation of reflexive institutional weakness*, not unilateral aggression.
+Using the **C.R.A.K.E.N. (cancellous Reflexion Anti-Kraken Ecological Navigation) system**, Russian threat activity is best understood as *opportunistic exploitation of reflexive institutional weakness*, not unilateral aggression.

 ### 🦴 Reflexive Load Distribution